vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/system-profile.rst

 Defining storage group for volumes
 ----------------------------------

-Where persistent volumes are used by eduk8s for the training portal web interface and workshop environments, the application of the defined pod security policies is relied on to ensure that the security context of pods are updated to give access to volumes.
+Where persistent volumes are used by eduk8s for the training portal web interface and workshop environments, the application of pod security policies by the cluster is relied on to ensure that the permissions of persistent volumes are set correctly such that they can be accessed by containers mounting the persistent volume.
 For where the pod security policy admission controller is not enabled, a fallback is instituted to enable access to volumes by enabling group access using the group ID of ``0``.

 In situations where the only class of persistent storage available is NFS or similar, it may be necessary to override the group ID applied and set it to an alternate ID dictated by the file system storage provider.
 If this is required, you can set the ``storage.group`` property.